TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 MOTHER OF THE SO-CALLED NIGHTSONG.
 THE NIGHTSONG IS NO MORE!

-The Nightsong is the daughter of Selune, blessed with immortal life, she was caged in the Shadowfell so that her life force could be siphoned off by Ketheric Thorm.
+The Nightsong, Dame Aylin, is the daughter of Selune, blessed with immortal life, she was caged in the Shadowfell so that her life force could be siphoned off by Ketheric Thorm.
 And boy she is pissed.
 The moment she is released, she dons her armor and without a moments' hesitation flies away to kill Ketheric.
 We hastily escape the Shadowfell, and notice that Shadowheart is stunned.
 After a few moments she reveals how vengeful her goddess can be: